metosin/compojure-api/README.md

 - All routes are collected at compile-time
   - there is basically no runtime penalty for describing your apis
-  - nested routes composed via vanilla Compojure `defroutes` is not supported, but there is a `compojure.api.routes/defroutes` which has the needed meta-data to enable the auto-wiring needed. `compojure.api.sweet` used the latter by default.
+  - nested routes composed via vanilla Compojure `defroutes` is not supported, but there is a `compojure.api.routes/defroutes*` which has the needed meta-data to enable the auto-wiring needed. `compojure.api.sweet` includes the latter.
   - all runtime code between route-macros are ignored in route collections.
 See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj)
   - `swaggered` peels the macros until it reaches `compojure.core` Vars.
 You should be able to write your own DSL-macros on top of those
 - Collected routes are stored in an Atom after compilation => AOT from swaggered apps should be disabled when Uberjarring => routes should be written to file for allowing route precompilation